Repeating Events

 Can I create recurring tasks and events in DayBack?

 Yes.
-When creating a new Task or Event you'll see a checkbox to make the event repeating.
-Clicking that will bring up the screen below where you can specify the repeat frequency:
+When creating a new Task or Event, you'll see a checkbox to make the event repeating.
+Clicking that checkbox brings up a screen where you can specify the repeat frequency:

-Note that Salesforce only allows new events to be set to repeating; you can't add a repeating attribute to an existing event and DayBack follows this pattern in Salesforce so you'll only be able to select a repeating frequency when you first make an event.
-This limitation is not the case for Google Calendar events.
+Salesforce only allows new events to be set to repeating; you can't add a repeating attribute to an existing event.
+DayBack follows this pattern in Salesforce, so you'll only be able to select a repeating frequency when you first create an event.
+This limitation does not apply to Google Calendar events.

-In addition, if you have repeating events already created in Salesforce or in Google, DayBack will understand them and render them correctly.
-You can also edit a repeating event in DayBack: you'll be asked if you'd like to treat your edit as an exception to the repeating events...
+If you have repeating events already created in Salesforce or Google, DayBack will recognize and render them correctly.
+You can also edit a repeating event in DayBack.
+When you make an edit, you'll be asked if you'd like to treat your edit as an exception to the repeating events, such as moving just one instance to another resource or time.

-DayBack also supports deleting events from a series, deleting the whole series, or just deleting future events in the series.
-So if you wanted to adjust every event in the series, you could delete the future events in the series and then create a new event and a new series to represent your changes.
+- Adjusting Events: To adjust every event in the series, you can delete the future events and create a new event and series to represent your changes.

 Limitations in Salesforce

-Salesforce only supports repetitions in the native Event and Task objects, so if you want to use repetitions in custom objects, we'll need to do that for you within DayBack as part of an implementation package.
-This can get pretty expensive if you'd like to capture all the nuances of the repeating event experience found in something like Google Calendar, or DayBack's support for native Salesforce events, where you can adjust the whole repetition chain at once.
+Salesforce only supports repetitions in the native Event and Task objects.
+If you want to use repetitions in custom objects, you'll need an implementation package so DayBack's integrations team to handle this.
+Capturing all the nuances of the repeating event experience found in Google Calendar or DayBack's native support for Salesforce events can be quite costly, especially if you want the ability to adjust the entire repetition chain at once.

 Duplicating Events Instead of Repeating

-You can option/control- drag an event to duplicate it in lieu of creating a small number of repetitions.
-You can also customize this extension to add a Copy and Paste function if you only need to create a few repetitions of a record in a custom object.
+Additionally, you can customize this extension to add a Copy and Paste function, which is useful if you only need to create a few repetitions of a record in a custom object.

 Using Rules Instead of Repeating